PRX/corporate.prx.org/CONTRIBUTING.md

 Main content (which is sometimes referenced as `main-content` and sometimes `mainContent`) is a proxy for **the actual content** of the webpage being rendered.
 Anywhere `mainContent` is injected, the content will be inserted.
 It can even be referenced multiple times in a region or layout (though that would be odd).

 In the case of a `Page`, `main-content` is a string of HTML.
 You can look at the `?format-json-pretty` for somethign like the **Technology** page to see that; on the context object there is a property called `mainContent` that is just a bunch of HTML.
+When `{squarespace.main-content}` gets called in the context of rendering the Technology page, it just sticks that HTML right in.

-**NOTE:** The distinction between `squarespace.main-content` and `mainContent` is that the former usually always refers to the top-level content, and `mainContent` can refer to content that lives under top-level content (such as with index pages, which are coming up).
+**NOTE:** The distinction between `squarespace.main-content` and `mainContent` is that the former usually always refers to the top-level content, and `mainContent` can refer to content that lives under top-level content (like posts or other pages).

-For other types of content, like collection types, there's no `mainConent` for the collection itself, but each member of the collection does have its own `mainContent`.
+For other types of content, like collection types, there's no `mainContent` for the context itself, but each member of the collection does have its own `mainContent`.
 Generally you'll loop through the members and do something to display their `mainContent` (in a grid, list, etc).

 ### Collections

-Before we get to index pages, it's good to understand custom collections.

 Collections are groups of things.
-Those things can be second-level content (like images, blog posts, or a custom type like `prxPerson`), as is the case for a `Blog` or `Gallery`.
-Those things can also be top-level content (like `Page` or `Link`), as is the case for `Folder` or `Index Page`.
+Those things can be posts (like images, blog posts, or a custom type like `prxPerson`), as is the case for a `Blog` or `Gallery`.
+Those things can also be top-level content (like `Page` or `Link`), as is the case for a `Folder` or `Index Page`.

 Custom collections let us create collections with specific parameters, like which types of content can be added to the collection.
-Default collection types will never allow custom post types, so any time you want a collection with custom objects you need to make a custom collection.
+Default collection types will never allow custom post types, so any time you want a collection with custom posts you'll need to make a custom collection.

-Along with the `.conf` file that you use to define a it, a collection can also have a `.list` and/or `.item` file.
-The `.list` file is used when rendering the collection itself (e.g., `/blog`), and the item is used when rendering a member of the collection (`/blog/first-post`).
+Along with the `.conf` file that you use to define it, a collection can also have a `.list` and/or `.item` file.
+The `.list` file is used when rendering the collection itself (e.g., `/blog`), and the `.item` file is used when rendering a member of the collection (`/blog/first-post`).

 All the other rules we've covered still apply here.
 Within the `.list` or `.item` file there's a context (including either the collection, or the member of the collection), and you can access the properties of that context.

 #### Folders

 Folders are a collection type with the `"folder": true` flag.
-When a collection is a folder, it allows top-level content (`Page`, `Link`, etc) rather than things like images and blog posts.
+When a collection is a folder, it allows top-level content (`Page`, `Link`, etc) to be added, rather than posts (images, blog posts, etc).

 #### Index Pages

 Index pages are folders in disguise.
 In addition to the `folder: true` flag, they also have an `indexType` property on the collection definition.
 We only use the `stacked` index type, but the value is largely irrelevant when building custom pages.

-Since the members of an index page collection are other pages, this gives us another way of building webpages from smaller parts.
+Since the members of an index page collection are other pages, this gives us a way of building more complex webpages from smaller parts.

 If you look at `generic-index.list`, you'll see that the `collection` object on the context has a `collections` property.
 Each member of `collections` is another `Page` that was added to that index page collection.
 When we loop through them, we use the `{mainContent}` variable to insert the main content HTML of each sub-page.
 The result is a single page of HTML that includes content from many different `Pages` in the Squarespace CMS.

 **NOTE:** You may be thinking, won't we end up with a header and footer for each sub-page?
 No. Since we are inlcuding only the `mainContent` of each sub-page, there won't be anything wrapping the content, other than what we include in the `.list` file.
-The layout that is selected for a sub-page (and, thus, the regions that that layout includes) are irrelevant.
+The layout that is selected for a sub-page (and, thus, the regions that that layout includes, and the code in the regions) are irrelevant.

 One (perhaps unintended) benefit of index pages is that they offer an additional layer where custom code can be included around CMS content.
-If you think about a `Page`, from the inside out we have: the CMS content associated with the `Page`, and the regions that are include in the layout that the `Page` is using.
+If you think about a `Page`, from the inside out we have: the CMS content associated with the `Page`, and the regions that are include in the layout that the `Page` is using (where `main-content` gets called at some point).
 That's really only one opportunity to add code around the content, and any pages that use the layout will share all that code.
 This works in a lot of cases, but…

 If you think about webpages on the site like those in the **Company** section (About, Partners, etc), the individual pages are quite different, but they do share a good amount of code.
 For example, they all use the Company section sub-nav.
 It makes sense for them to all share a single layout that includes the sub-nav.